The United States has announced new tariffs on imports from Australia and trade partners globally.

 Health and Life Sciences

-With Victoria’s leading bio-medical precincts, clinical trial capabilities, and thriving health and medtech startup ecosystems, we're seeing an increase in the number of partnerships between Victorian and American enterprises.
+With Victoria’s leading bio-medical precincts, clinical trial capabilities, and thriving health and medtech startup ecosystems, we're seeing increased interest in partnerships between Victorian and North American organisations.

 Food and beverage

-The U.S. is Victoria’s largest export market for meat products (valued at over $ 1 billion exports in FY2022-23), and a growing market for Victorian wine.
+The U.S. is Victoria’s largest export market for meat products (valued at over A$1.5 billion exports in FY2023-24).

 Approximately half of Victoria’s merchandise exports to Canada are agricultural products (top exports including meat, fruit, nuts, and alcoholic beverages).